evansk448/insurance-qa-testing-project/Test_Cases.md

 4. Submit claim

 **Expected Result:**
-System should detect and flag the duplicate claim, preventing submission or alerting the user.
+System detects and flags the duplicate claim, preventing submission or notifying the user of an existing related claim.

 ---